jadjoubran/angular-material-design-lite/README.md

 Here's what I'm planning for the next releases

++ update to mdl 1.0.2
++ move changelog to CHANGELOG.md + draft releases
 + prism.js for docs
 + add tooltip support
 + add tabs support